alexvictoor/todo-tuto-redux/README.md

 Install everything with npm and aunch webpack-dev-server
 You will also need the redux dev tools in your favorite browser

-## Step 1 - dispatch "add todo" action
+## Step 1 - dispatch "add todo" actions
 An AddTodoForm component has already been written.
 However this component is not (yet) connected to the redux store.
 Hence it cannot dispatch actions...